 The switch to online gambling has proved beneficial for the consumer, who is now less restricted about where to visit.
 Prior to the digital age, a punter would be restricted to whichever physical sportsbooks were located in their town, with limited ability to shop around to find better odds.
 Now, things have changed, and it’s no longer just a handful of sportsbooks dominating the industry, with a plethora of sites dedicated to finding the best odds from a wide variety of outlets.
 It’s never been easier to find the ideal sports book to place a bet with and ensure a maximum return on investment if you win.

 Of course, the biggest sportsbooks are continuing to grow, and are seizing the opportunities that have arisen from the legalization of sports betting in the US.
 Major companies are launching into sponsorship deals with some of the country’s largest sports teams and are launching their own online platforms in the world’s fastest-growing online betting market.
-As of 2019, the worldwide sports betting market was estimated to be worth approximately $85 billion, with many predicting it to grow even further into the 2020s, with more US states legalizing the sector, and countries like India in talks to legalize and offer betting for the first time.
+As of 2019, the worldwide sports betting market was estimated to be worth approximately $85 billion, with many predicting it to grow even further into the 2020s, with more US states legalizing the sector, and countries like India in talks to legalize and offer betting for the first time on India’s live betting sites.
 There are still many untapped markets in the world, and in the next decade, it seems like the sector will expand to cover the vast majority of them.

 The UK was one of the first countries to relax regulations prohibiting sports betting, and the 2005 Gambling Act helped pave the way for the dominance of online betting from the 2010’s onward.
 This added regulations to the online gambling sector for the first time, and ensured any operators with a “physical presence” in Britain were licensed by the gambling commission.
 However, these same rules and regulations weren’t applied to offshore operators – they weren’t governed by the same requirements but were still able to serve British consumers remotely.